gaetanbrison/gaetanbrison/README.md

 - 🚀 Official launch of the Hi!
-Paris [Engineering Team][engineering-team] Feb 2022
+Paris AI [Engineering Team][engineering-team] Feb 2022
 - 🌱 I’m always looking to learn new things
 - 👨🏼‍💻 👩🏼‍💻 We are hiring ML Engineers
 - 🥅 2023 Goals: Contribute more to Open Source projects with positive impact